 5. When your seedlings have grown enough, carefully crack the bottom of the shells and place the shells directly in the ground.

-If you want to make a decoration for your home as you watch the seedlings sprout, draw a mouth and stick googly eyes to the egg.
+If you want to make a decoration for your home as you watch the seedlings sprout, draw a mouth and stick googly eyes on the egg.
 Glue or tape paper to a toilet paper roll, cut it in thin strips and draw a bow tie on it.
 Then stick your egg inside the toilet paper roll.
 Watch as your silly little egg man grows hair.
 (Bonus: This smaller container takes up less space.)

 Another way to decorate using the shells is to arrange them on a plate of rocks and place them on a side table in a sunny spot in your house.